 Every organization conducts risk assessment and mitigation in order to identify risks and minimize their impact via risk mitigation.
 However, risk assessment is highly crucial since risks not identified or wrongly identified would have a ripple impact on their mitigation as well.
 Hence correct identification of the risks is quite important.
-In this post, we shall discuss a few of the challenges which enterprises commonly face in the identification of the risks.
+In this post, we shall discuss a few of the challenges which enterprises commonly face in the identification of the risks and risk management.

 1) Management Issues: